 Will there be more Dixie Reapers books?

 Yes!!
-I have a few partials that I will hopefully wrap up sometime this year, but the series will continue to have releases through the end of 2018 and into 2019.
-Book 8 will release December 2018, and book 9 is partially written already.
+I have a few partials that I will hopefully wrap up sometime this year, but the series will continue to have releases through the end of 2019 and hopefully into 2020.
+Book 11, Flicker, will release May 2019.

 Definitely!
-I know it took me a while to submit the first book in the series, but Jackal, book 1, actually released October 2018 and book 2, Scratch, will release in November.
+I know it took me a while to submit the first book in the series, but Jackal, book 1, actually released October 2018 and there are currently a total of 5 books in the series available through Changeling Press.

 Why aren’t the books in Kindle Unlimited?